The standard processing workflow is the same for GCP, RTK and PPK drone data processing.

 Press on Edit CRS to select the projection of the GCPs.

 *The GCP CRS will take into consideration the CRS selected at the project creation.
 It must be selected.
-If it is not the same, reconvert the GCP file to the same Project CRS and then follow step 2.
+If it is not the same, reconvert the GCP file to the same Project CRS and then re-upload the GCP file.

 If the selected CRS and the GCP file coordinate system match, the GCPs should appear on the map as orange dots within the survey boundary.